vedantsap/CS6360-F22-Telemedicine/README.md

 # CS6360-F22-Telemedicine
- Group project for telemedicine apllication for CS6360 for Fall 2022
+ Group project for telemedicine application for CS6360 for Fall 2022